benpollarduk/LoFiEffects.WPF/README.md

 ```

 #### Properties
 * **Steps**: Sets the number of steps used to represent all channels.
 Supports values between 1 and 255.
 1 will reduce a pure black visual as there will be only a single step, and 255 will have no effect as each channel will be represented in full.
-Low values will have a more pronouced effect, higher values will be subtle.
+Low values will have a more pronounced effect, higher values will be subtle.

 ### Posterize Multi Channel
-Reduces apparent bit depth accross all channels individually to produce a banding effect.
+Reduces apparent bit depth across all channels individually to produce a banding effect.

 ![image](https://github.com/user-attachments/assets/49c67b3b-7a76-4f3e-8453-b1fcc67b9ff7)